pmd/pmd/docs/pages/pmd/userdocs/tools/tools.md

 ### Codacy

+[Codacy](https://www.codacy.com/) automates code reviews and monitors code quality on every commit and pull request.
+It gives visibility into the technical debt and it can track code style and security issues, code coverage, code duplication, cyclomatic complexity and enforce best practices.
+Codacy is static analysis without the hassle.

-Although it is not an IDE, with [Codacy](https://www.codacy.com/) you have PMDJava analysis out-of-the-box, and it is free for open source projects.
+With Codacy you have PMDJava analysis out-of-the-box, and it is free for open source projects.

 ## IDE Integrations